Adapting to Continuous Covariate Shift via Online Density Ratio Estimation: Adapting to Continuous Covariate Shift

 \subsection{Problem Setup}

 There are two stages in continuous covariate shift.
-The first one is the \emph{offline initialization stage}, where the learner can collect a large number of label data $S_0 = \{\x_n,y_n\}_{n=1}^{N_0}$ from the initial distribution $\D_0$.
-Then, we come to the \emph{online adaptation stage}, where the testing data arrive sequentially, and the underlying distributions can continuously shift over time.
+The first one is the \emph{offline initialization stage}, where the learner can collect a reasonable number of label data $S_0 = \{\x_n,y_n\}_{n=1}^{N_0}$ from the initial distribution $\D_0$.
+Then, we come to the \emph{online adaptation stage}, where the unlabeled testing data arrive sequentially, and the underlying distributions can continuously shift.
 Consider a $T$-round online adaptation.
-At each round $t\in[T]$, the learner will receive an unlabeled dataset $S_t = \{\x_n\}_{n=1}^{N_t}$ sampled from the distribution $\D_t$.
-The goal is to learn a sequence of models $\{\wh_t\}_{t=1}^T$ that can perform well over the entire time horizon, whose performance is measured by the cumulative excess risk defined as
+At each round $t\in[T] \triangleq \{1,\ldots,T\}$, the learner will receive an unlabeled dataset $S_t = \{\x_n\}_{n=1}^{N_t}$ sampled from the underlying distribution $\D_t$.
+Without loss of generality, we consider $N_t = 1$.
+We have the following continuous covariate shift condition. \begin{myAssum}[Continuous Covariate Shift] For all $\x\in\X$ in the feature space, $y\in\Y$ in the label space, and any $t\in[T]$, we have \end{myAssum}